wangzhenj321/Python-Manual/blog/the_python_library_reference/generic_operating_system_services/argparse.md

 ## `ArgumentParser.parse_args`

+Convert argument strings to objects and assign them as attributes of the namespace.
+Return the populated namespace.

 | Parameters | Description |
 | --- | --- |
 | args | List of strings to parse.
 The default is taken from `sys.argv`. |
 | namespace | An object to take the attributes.
 The default is a new empty `Namespace` object. |

 ## `class argparse.Namespace`

+Simple class used by default by `parse_args()` to create an object holding attributes and return it.

 **Example 1**